Advance Appliance Ltd

 Common symptoms homeowners notice include:

-• The washer stopping mid-cycle.
+• The washer stops mid-cycle.

 • Water not filling or draining from the drum.